Home page Download software View documentation Read history of previous releases Questions & Answers View and add comments Visit related links

 My hope is that some day some other software developers out there will create something that in my view renders Logisim irrelevant.
 So I occasionally browse the competition to see whether that day has come.
 Here's a list of links, and you can judge for yourself.

 • Digital Works 2.0 is Windows freeware.
 It is a fairly complete package, but it is no longer under development.
+I no longer know where one can download a copy.
 18 Jul 2007.

 • HADES is a Java-based tool, which is available at no cost but does not appear to be open-source.
 The simulation and library functionality is quite extensive, but the interface is on the awkward side.
 18 Jul 2007